MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-ita-fpi-sample.md

 ### Limitations of the sample

 - The fiscal printer supports only scenarios where sales tax is included in the price.
 Therefore, the **Price include sales tax** option must be set to **Yes** for both retail stores and customers.
-- Daily reports (fiscal X and fiscal Z) are printed by using the format that is embedded in the fiscal printer firmware.
+- Daily reports (fiscal X and fiscal Z) are printed by using the format that is embedded in the fiscal printer's firmware.
-- Mixed transactions aren't supported by the fiscal printer.
+- The fiscal printer doesn't support mixed transactions.
 The **Prohibit mixing sales and returns in one receipt** option should be set to **Yes** in POS functionality profiles.
 - The sample supports integration only with a fiscal printer that is working in the RT (Registratore Telematico) mode.

 ## Set up Retail for Italy